petrpavlik/MixpanelVapor/README.md

 A list of mixpanel properties to assign a name, email, and other properties to a mixpanel identity can be found [here](https://docs.mixpanel.com/docs/data-structure/user-profiles#reserved-user-properties).

-I'm only implemented very basic feature set that fits my needs at this point.
+I've only implemented very basic feature set that fits my needs at this point.
 Will extend this package as I have the need for it, but contributions are very welcome.